ravisheth/mapsseq/readme.md

 We developed a [script](./processing/) to demultiplex and process MaP-seq barcodes after sequencing for input into a typical OTU generation pipeline (e.g. usearch, but your favorite software could also be utilized).

-The sequence analysis workflow as implemented in the paper was as follows:
+The sequence analysis workflow as implemented in the manuscript was as follows:
 - Reads for individual samples were merged (usearch -fastq_mergepairs)
 - Merged reads were quality filtered (usearch -fastq-filter)
 - The MaP-seq processing code was utilized to demultiplex and rename individual reads by their barcode, and strip barcode and primer sequences